✦ just visiting

 Written by a woman, for women.
 Covers everything from budgeting to investing to building wealth.
 Also has a free website (clevergirlfinance.com) with tons of resources.

-Remember: you don't need to know everything before you start.
+Remember: you do not need to know everything before you start.
 Open an account, put $50 in an index fund, and learn as you go.
 The best investor is the one who starts. ♡

 talk to a real advisor ♡